6. Interacting with the Server¶

 - Fetch the Agent Card from the server.

-- Create an
+- Create a client using

-A2AClientinstance. - Send both non-streaming (
+create_client. - Send both

 Open a new terminal window, activate your virtual environment, and navigate to the a2a-samples directory.